 The majority of the U.S., including Washington, D.C.; Puerto Rico; and Guam, require occupational therapists and occupational therapy assistants be licensed to provide occupational therapy services.
 Licensure is the strongest form of regulation and has been a requirement for OTs and OTAs in Florida since 1976.
 The purpose of this type of regulation is to provide the public with quality occupational therapy services.
 The Florida Board of Occupational Therapy Practice was created for that purpose and is responsible for the licensure and regulation of occupational therapy, which requires OTs and certified occupational therapy assistants/OTAs be licensed and maintain a specific number of continuing education to meet licensure requirements in the state.
 Understanding how and when these regulations apply to practitioners in Florida is crucial to ensuring that all OTs and COTA/OTAs are up-to-date with CE and licensing requirements.

-This continuing education module is designed to provide OTs and OTAs in Florida, and those who seek licensure in Florida, with a basic overview of the Florida Statutes and Rules with up-to-date information related to the Florida Statutes and Rules as they pertain to the Florida Department of Health’s occupational therapy license.
-The Florida state regulations exist alongside and relate to broader regulations, such as the American Occupational Therapy Association’s Code of Ethics and the Florida Bill of Patient’s Rights, which will be reviewed as well.
-After studying the following information, you will be able to:
+This continuing education module is designed to provide occupational therapists and occupational therapy assistants in Florida, and those who seek licensure in Florida, with a basic overview of the Florida statutes and rules with up-to-date information related to the Florida Statutes and Rules as they pertain to the Florida Department of Health’s occupational therapy license.
+After studying the information presented here, you will be able to:

 - List the major provisions of the Florida Occupational Therapy Practice Act for licensure in the State of Florida for occupational therapy